MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-business-value-toolkit.md

 > The Business Value Toolkit component doesn't have a dependency on other components of the CoE Starter Kit.
 It can be used independently.

 > [!NOTE]
 > The Business Value Toolkit utilizes generative AI actions in Power Automate, please ensure you consider the global availability of this feature.
-Frequently check ([this article](ai-builder/availability-region))

 ## Import the Business Value Toolkit component solution